gvwilson/fiction/iffy/index.md

 Wales plucked one of the cylinders from its resting place and inserted it into the base of the drone.

-"Battery?"
+"Is that a battery?"
 Iff guessed.

 Wales shook his head.
 "The drone's battery is built in.
-This is...
+This is…
 This is just in case."
 He reassembled the bottom of the toolbox and tossed the drone into the air.

-It rose, started to fall, and then---Iffy blinked.
+It rose, started to fall, and then—Iffy blinked.
 She couldn't see any rotors or hear any buzzing or whining.
 The drone just *floated*,
 its sides shimmering slightly as if it were a hologram.

-"It's covered in ionizing impellers,"
+"Ionizing impellers,"
 Wales explained before Iffy could ask.
-"They were meant for Mars,
-but they work in our atmosphere too."
+"It was designed to fly on Mars, but they work in our atmosphere too."

 Before Iffy could ask how a drone built to explore Mars